GRandow/ecommerce-product-carousel/README.md

-# 🚀 High-Performance eCommerce Product Carousel & Grid
+# 🚀 eCommerce Product Carousel & Grid

 A fully responsive, high-performance product showcase component built with strict adherence to modern frontend engineering practices.
 This project demonstrates how to deliver complex interactive eCommerce design patterns (such as dynamic layouts, responsive grid behaviors, and interactive state changes) using minimal dependencies to maintain optimal Core Web Vitals.